 The Five Year Plan

-It’s 1928, and Butt Nugget puts into force the first version of a thing called the Five-Year Plan.
+It’s 1928, and Stalin puts into force the first version of a thing called the Five-Year Plan.
 This plan sounds innocent enough, in that it is the state setting goals and priorities for the whole socialist economy.
 But in reality, it was the start of the end for millions upon millions of people who die tragic deaths.

 The state took control of all existing businesses (imagine that!) and began a super full-on push into industrialisation.
-When it came to agriculture and food, Butt Nugget got all the farms in the USSR and made them into one big farm (if that makes any sense) so that no one actually owned any land or farms; they just worked on this one big farm which was run by the USSR.
+When it came to agriculture and food, Stalin got all the farms in the USSR and made them into one big farm (if that makes any sense) so that no one actually owned any land or farms; they just worked on this one big farm which was run by the USSR.
 Imagine what a punch in the teeth that would have been to these farmers who had proudly owned and carefully cultivated their farms over generations.

-Butt Nugget and the Regime found out about a plot against the Regime which was headed by a guy Leon Trotsky, who, during the reign of Lenin, was Lenin’s number 2 and the heir-presumptive when he died.
+Stalin and the Regime found out about a plot against the Regime which was headed by a guy Leon Trotsky, who, during the reign of Lenin, was Lenin’s number 2 and the heir-presumptive when he died.
 But Stalin ensured that Trotsky couldn’t take over, and from 1924 made Trotsky’s posts within the Regime more and more meaningless.

 When the plot was discovered, Trotsky was expelled from the Central Committee in 1927 and thousands of alleged opposers in the army and government were sentenced to death or long and torturous imprisonments, primarily in inhospitable Siberia.
 Trotsky wasn’t killed, but was instead exiled with is wife and son first to Alma Ata in Kazakhstan on 31 January 1928, and then from the Soviet Union entirely to Turkey in February 1929.